samuelnovaes/plot-it/README.md

 })
 ```

-Visit http://localhost:5000 in your browser, and you will see that
+Visit http://localhost:5000 in your browser, and you will see that.

 ![image](https://raw.githubusercontent.com/samuelnovaes/plotserver/master/screenshot.png)